newlifehaonan/haonan.github.io/_posts/2017-11-22-git-command.md

 ---
 layout: post
-title: "Images"
+title: "How to Initiate, add and delete file using git command"
 date: 2017-11-22 16:25:06
-description: basic git command.
+description: Basic git command.
 ---

 #initiate a new repository